Gravitational waveforms from inspiral compact binaries in Hybrid metric-Palatini gravity: Conclusion

 \section{Conclusion}

-In this work we studied gravitational radiation from quasi-circular binary systems with compact objects within the hybrid metric-Palatini gravity.
+In this work, we studied gravitational radiation from quasi-circular binary systems with compact objects within the hybrid metric-Palatini gravity.
 The main goal of the article was to calculate the gravitational waveforms emitted during the inspiral phase of such systems in the lowest post-Newtonian approximation.
-HMPG predicts the existance of two tensor ($h_+$ and $h_\times$) and two scalar ($h_b$ and $h_L$) GW polarizations \cite{kausar2018, Dyadina2022}.
+HMPG predicts the existence of two tensor ($h_+$ and $h_\times$) and two scalar ($h_b$ and $h_L$) GW polarizations \cite{kausar2018, Dyadina2022}.
 We derived analytical expressions for the amplitudes of all these modes.
-Besides we found that scalar radiation exists only when the scalar field is light ($m_\phi\ll\omega$).
-In this case we calculated ratio between the scalar breathing mode $h_b$ and the tensor $h_+$ mode, determining that $h_b$ is $10^5$ times weaker than $h_+$.
-This suppression of the scalar breathing mode is due to the small background value of the scalar field, which has been constrained previously within the solar system \cite{Leanizbarrutia2017, Dyadina2019}.
-Moreover, the smaller the value of $\phi_0$ we take, the greater is the gap between the magnitude of the amplitudes of scalar and tensor radiation.
+Besides, we found that scalar radiation exists only when the scalar field is light ($m_\phi\ll\omega$).
+In this case, we calculated ratio between the scalar breathing mode $h_b$ and the tensor $h_+$ mode, determining that $h_b$ is $10^5$ times weaker than $h_+$.
+This suppression of the scalar breathing mode is due to the small background value of the scalar field, which has been constrained previously within the Solar System \cite{Leanizbarrutia2017, Dyadina2019}.
+Moreover, the smaller the value of $\phi_0$ we take, the greater the gap between the magnitudes of the amplitudes of scalar and tensor radiation.
 Additionally, we evaluated the relationship between scalar modes and discovered that the scalar longitudinal mode is $10^{12}$ times smaller than the scalar breathing mode.
 A linear relationship was identified between these modes, where the coupling coefficient is $m_\phi^2/4\omega^2$.
-Thus only at frequencies comparable to the mass of the scalar field $\omega\gtrsim m_\phi$, does the longitudinal component of scalar radiation become comparable to the scalar breathing mode.
-Besides, the masses of the merging objects do not significantly affect the final ratio of amplitudes.
+Thus, only at frequencies comparable to the mass of the scalar field $\omega\gtrsim m_\phi$, does the longitudinal component of scalar radiation become comparable to the scalar breathing mode.